Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 L(s) = \sum_{k=1}^n k! = 1!+2!+\ldots+n!
 $$

-On his page he provides a proof, however personally I don't feel like writing it down here right now.
+On his page he provides a proof, however personally I don't feel like writing it down here.
 What this does tell us now though is that we have a new upper bound using **B2**.
 We now know that if $s\in\sigma_n$ then

 $$
 n!\leq L(s) \leq \sum_{k=1}^n k!